RogueCtrl/Descent-Cyber-Wizardry/README.md

 - **EventSystem.js**: Event handling and communication
 - **UI.js**: Interface components and modal systems
 - **Storage.js**: Data persistence and character management
+- **Combat.js**: Turn-based battle system with party vs party mechanics
+- **AudioManager.js**: Retro chiptune music synthesis and dynamic soundtrack
+- **CombatInterface.js**: Combat UI and player action processing

 ## Contributing

 Currently in early development with foundational systems being established.
-The project has basic character creation and UI systems working.
+The project now features working combat encounters, dynamic chiptune audio, and a working "first doomed exploration" experience in the training grounds.
+While playable, many RPG systems still need implementation.
 Issues and pull requests welcome as development continues.

+**Current State**: You can create characters, enter the training grounds, face the Ogre in glorious unarmed combat, and experience either victory or a dramatic party wipe with appropriate musical accompaniment.
+It's rough around the edges but captures the authentic Wizardry feel of sending hapless adventurers to their doom!

 ## License